substack/hyperspace/readme.markdown

 # hyperspace

-render streams of content on the client and the server
+render streams of html on the client and the server

 Use the same rendering logic in the browser and the server to build SEO-friendly pages with indexable realtime updates.